 Toyota parts are easy to come by as there are two manufacturing plants in the UK.
 It also has good safety ratings — both of which cut down on insurance costs.
 However, car thieves have been known to target Toyotas, especially the C-HR, Prius, RAV4 and Mirai models with their keyless entry systems.
 This can make car insurance more expensive overall.

 Other factors that affect the cost of insurance include the model, annual mileage and trim package.
-Personal factors like your driving history and age will also be taken into consideration.
+Personal factors like your driving history, age and address will also be taken into consideration.

 Pros and cons of insuring a Toyota

 - Not too costly to repair or replace due to two manufacturing plants in operation in the UK